-I am deeply grateful for the people, foundations, and partner organizations that make this work possible.
-Thank you for your support.
-With your continued help, we will continue to build a movement of those who believe intellectual freedom and reasoned scholarship are the foundations of a free society.
+All of us at NAS are deeply grateful for the individuals, foundations, and partner organizations that have made this work possible.
+I thank you for your support—we depend on it.
+Together we will continue to advance our shared mission, building a movement of those who believe that intellectual freedom and reasoned scholarship are the foundations of a free society.

 Peter W. Wood